Isiah Kiner-Falefa Player Props: Yankees vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks eighth among all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA among all MLB pitching staffs (3.90).

-- Braves pitchers combine to give up 125 home runs (1.1 per game), the fourth-fewest in baseball.
+- The Braves surrender the fourth-fewest home runs in baseball (125 total, 1.1 per game).

-- The Braves are sending Fried (3-1) to the mound for his eighth start of the season.
-He is 3-1 with a 2.50 ERA and 37 strikeouts in 36 2/3 innings pitched.
+- Elder makes the start for the Braves, his 24th of the season.
+He is 8-4 with a 3.64 ERA and 97 strikeouts through 131 2/3 innings pitched.

-- The lefty last appeared on Wednesday against the Pittsburgh Pirates, when he threw four innings, allowing four earned runs while giving up six hits.
+- His last time out was on Thursday against the Pittsburgh Pirates, when the right-hander went five innings, surrendering five earned runs while allowing six hits.

-- The 29-year-old has a 2.50 ERA and 9.3 strikeouts per nine innings across seven games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.